MrDaubinet/multi-agent-rl-finance/README.md

   * Setup preprocessing:
     * generate technical indicators
     * identify corelation & remove duplicates
+    * normalise the data set
+    * implement a function to un-normalise the dataset for rendering
 * implement a strategy on fundamental data
 * implement a strategy which utilises multi-agent rl
 * implement a strategy which utilises hierarchical rl for quantity selection and stock action